 There are various investment options in single premium life policies.
 The most common policy, traditional whole life, has a guaranteed interest rate which makes it very dependable.
 Other policies such as universal life have different interest rate structures and can use an equity-index or variable engine to increase the policy value.

 Choices for the Elderly

-Certainly the advantage of life insurance over an annuity, a savings bond, a certificate of deposit or other investment is the favorable tax treatment of a life policy.
-The entire death benefit is passed income tax free to the beneficiary.
+One advantage of life insurance over an annuity, a savings bond, a certificate of deposit or other investment is the favorable tax treatment of a life policy.
+The entire death benefit is passed income tax-free to the beneficiary.
 However, the death benefit can count toward the gross value of an estate for estate tax purposes.
 To avoid estate taxes, some policies are owned by the beneficiaries or an irrevocable life insurance trust.
-It is crucial to work with a knowledgeable agent and attorney if estate taxes are a concern.
+It is crucial to work with a knowledgeable agent, financial planner, and attorney if estate taxes are a concern.

 Often single premium life is considered a modified endowment contract, or MEC, by the IRS.
 The policy can be taxable to the owner if gains are withdrawn- just like an annuity or savings bond can be taxable to the owner.